IsaacG18/conversation-analysis/README.md

   - Allow chatgpt to find names and locations
   - Ability to delete old analysis
   - Ability to select to skip a line as title line
+  - initialization script
+  - Ability to deal with a title row in data ingestion
+  - Ability to read past missing lines
+  - Remove UNIX timestamp
+  - Remove non anaylised files from homepage
 - Other improvements
   - Cleaner code
   - Increase testing
   - Bug fixes on display html in chats
   - Filter out emojis from names
   - Less files stored on machine
+  - Update readme
+  - More interchange LLM and NLP
+  - Add a walk through
+  - Save sentiment and strictness properly

 # Application Overview